This post is also available in: Français (French)

 I would like to describe each of these areas which I think are the most relevant and easily applicable.
 David Allen said that if there was just one principle to retain it is that of Next Action.
 If you are not doing weekly reviews, you’re not Getting Things done GTD.

-In practice then you may spend a lot of time planning a whole bunch of steps, only to find that you need to replan.
+In practice, then you may spend a lot of time planning a series of steps, only to find that you need to replan.
 The idea of a next action does not excuse us from planning, it just emphasises the very next thing you need to do.

 So it also helps to distinguish actions from objectives.
 It is too easy to set yourself objectives and then to wonder why you’re not achieving them.
 This may well be because you have not correctly or completely translated your objectives into actions.
 So what is the difference between an objective and an action?
 An objective is an endpoint that you want to get to, but the action is something you can actually do.
 You cannot do an objective.